The information provided below is strictly for your knowledge.

 Online American English News

-ABC News – One of the major public news TV channels.
+ABC News (MSM) One of the major public news TV channels.

-CBS News – One of the major public news TV channels.
+CBS News (MSM) One of the major public news TV channels.

-CNN – Cable Network News – an American cable TV news program, online, international text edition.
+CNN – Cable Network News (MSM) an American cable TV news program, online, international text edition.

 Democracy Now!’s War and Peace Report provides our audience with access to people and perspectives rarely heard in the U.S.corporate-sponsored media, including independent and international journalists, ordinary people from around the world who are directly affected by U.S. foreign policy, grassroots leaders and peace activists, artists, academics and independent analysts.
 In addition, Democracy Now! hosts real debates–debates between people who substantially disagree, such as between the White House or the Pentagon spokespeople on the one hand, and grassroots activists on the other.”

-Fox News – One of the major public news TV channels.
+Fox News (MSM) One of the major public news TV channels.

-NPR – National Public Radio. – Government funded radio station.
+NPR – National Public Radio (MSM) Government funded radio station.
 Wonderful site for very advanced learners or anyone preparing for TOEFL or TOEIC that needs a high level of English.
-Audio does not follow the written text word for word like at Voice of America [Learning English pages].
+Audio does not follow the written text word for word like at Voice of America Learning English pages.
 It is a good idea to read the text first before listening to the audio to have a better idea of what will be presented since the audio and text don’t match word for word.

-The Intercept – (Alternative News) “The Intercept is dedicated to producing fearless, adversarial journalism.
+The Intercept (AN) “The Intercept is dedicated to producing fearless, adversarial journalism.
 We believe journalism should bring transparency and accountability to powerful governmental and corporate institutions, and our journalists have the editorial freedom and legal support to pursue this mission.”
 Versions are in Brazilian Portuguese and U.S. English.

-The Real News Network (TRNN) – (Alternative News) “The Real News Network (TRNN) is a non-profit, viewer-supported daily video-news and documentary service.
+The Real News (AN) “The Real News is a non-profit, viewer-supported daily video-news and documentary service.
 We don’t accept advertising, and we don’t accept government or corporate funding.
-TRNN is sustained by viewer donations and earned revenue.”
+RN is sustained by viewer donations and earned revenue.

-Since 2007, we have produced more than 7,000 stories that have been viewed more than 100 million times.
+Since 2007, [they] have produced more than 7,000 stories that have been viewed more than 100 million times.
 The next phase of development is the move to television.
-We will compete with cable news for an audience in the millions.
+We will compete with cable news for an audience in the millions.”

 Who’s a newsmaker?
 We don’t just cover people in high office or limit news to the partisan horse race for power.
 We think that people who fight for human rights and work for solutions are newsmakers.